CBZ-D-velop/Docker-Image-As-Service/README.md

 * ./build --major: This command creates a new major version tag.
 If the current version is 0.12, the next major version will be 1.0.
 The resulting image will be pushed to the repository, a new folder will be created, and all the contents of the latest folder will be copied (excluding the build script or the .tag file).

-* ./build --testbuild: This command will only build the Dockerfile without incrementing the current version or pushing it to the repository.
-The created image will be tagged as "testbuild-version".
+* ./build --test-build: This command will only build the Dockerfile without incrementing the current version or pushing it to the repository.
+The created image will be tagged as "test-build-version".
 This command is intended for testing the Dockerfile.
 Layers are not deleted, image just builded to, so next build will be more fast.

-* ./build --cicdbuild: This command is used inside the CI/CD pipeline.
+* ./build --gitlab-ci: This command is used inside the CI/CD pipeline.
 Any run will build the image as "cicd-current_latest_version" and push into the Docker repository.
 So 1 tag is created or updated and the latest tag is to.
 The goal of this option if to automated the process of image building, as service.

 ```SHELL
 # Build the latest image, from Ansible/debian-11-ansible/latest